nuejs/www/blog/tailwind-vs-semantic-css/index.md

 ---
 title: Tailwind vs Semantic CSS
-desc: Comparing two identically designed websites, their size, rendering speed, and best practices.
+desc: Comparing two identically designed websites, their weight, amount of HTML and CSS, rendering speed, and best practices.
 og: img/og.jpg
-thumb: img/og-thumb.jpg
+thumb: tw-thumb.jpg
-date: 2023-10-22
+date: 2023-10-23
 include: syntax
 ---

 # Tailwind CSS vs. Semantic CSS
-This study compares two websites with a similar design: A commercial Tailwind "spotlight" template, and the same site crafted with semantic CSS and [Nue server components](/docs/nuejs/server-components).
+This study compares two websites with a similar design: the official Tailwind "spotlight" template from the developers of Tailwind, and the same site crafted with semantic CSS and [Nue server components](/docs/nuejs/server-components.html).
 We'll take a deep look at what is under the hood and how the sites are built.

 [.cols]
   [media]